-The latest trend is to take a trip to the East through southern of Turkey on the Kurtalan Express, which began 74 years ago.
+The latest trend is to take a trip to the East through Turkey on the Kurtalan Express, which began 74 years ago.
 Continuing nonstop since its opening, the express is now one of the first choices of adventure seekers that want to take a cultural tour through Anatolia.

 The Kurtalan Express makes more than 70 stops in Kırıkkale, Kayseri, Sivas, Malatya, Elazığ, Diyarbakır and Batman, along the 1,212-kilometer route from the first station in Ankara to the last in Siirt’s Kurlatan district, a journey of 23 hours.